Stanley Oganbor

-Stanley Chukwudi Oganbor (born 10 July 1998) is a Nigerian footballer who plays as a forward For Lobi Stars Football Club Makurdi.
+Stanley Chukwudi Oganbor (born 10 July 1998) is a Nigerian footballer who plays as a forward for Lobi Stars Football Club Makurdi.

 Career

-FC Tulsa

 On 9 February 2021, Oganbor signed with USL Championship side FC Tulsa.
 He made his debut on 2 June 2021, appearing as a 72nd-minute substitute during a 4–1 loss to Sporting Kansas City II.

-After one year of play, Stanley Oganbor returned to Nigeria, and without a professional contract featured for Flight FC Gboko in the 2021-2022 and 2022-2023 NLO season.
-Stanley Oganbor joined Lobi Stars Football Club Makurdi for the 2023-2024 season, making his professional debut on 22 October 2024 against Abia Warriors, appearing as a 68th-minute substitute during a 2-0 win over Abia Warriors, Stanley Oganbor scored his first NPFL goal against Enugu Rangers International in the 83rd-minute on 2 November 2023, leading Lobi Stars to a 2-1 victory over Enugu Rangers International.
-Stanley Oganbor went on to finish the 2023-2024 season with 6 goals and 5 assists.
+After one year of play, he returned to Nigeria, and without a professional contract featured for Flight FC Gboko in the 2021–2022 and 2022–2023 NLO seasons.
+Oganbor joined Lobi Stars Football Club Makurdi for the 2023–2024 season, making his professional debut on 22 October 2024 against Abia Warriors, appearing as a 68th-minute substitute during a 2-0 win over Abia Warriors.
+Oganbor scored his first NPFL goal against Enugu Rangers International in the 83rd minute on 2 November 2023, leading Lobi Stars to a 2-1 victory over Enugu Rangers International.
+Oganbor finished the 2023–2024 season with 6 goals and 5 assists.